 For Bradley, having the heavyweight support of Microsoft takes VMob onto another level of operation - giving the company the ability to support clients anywhere in the world through Azure.

-“Microsoft has data centres across the world and they can actually provide the level of structure a global enterprise client requires,” adds Bradley, who also assessed the merits of Amazon Web Services before leading with Azure.
+“Microsoft has data centers across the world and they can actually provide the level of structure a global enterprise client requires,” adds Bradley, who also assessed the merits of Amazon Web Services before leading with Azure.